COVID-19 RESPONSE FUND GRANTEES.

-Big Brothers Big Sisters of Northwest Arkansas – $2,500 to help provide mentoring services have switched to online platforms.
-They are also connecting to resources as needed for things like food, employment opportunities, and emergency financial assistance.
+Big Brothers Big Sisters of Northwest Arkansas – $2,500 to help provide mentoring services that have switched to online platforms.
+They are also connecting to resources as needed for things like food, employment opportunities and emergency financial assistance.

-Boys & Girls Club of Benton County – $2,500 to help provide cleaning costs and facilities maintenance.
-Also, increased technology expenses from switching to online programming.
+Boys and Girls Club of Benton County – $2,500 to help provide cleaning costs and facilities maintenance.
+Also, to cover increased technology expenses from switching to online programming.

-Boys & Girls Club of Western Benton County – $2,500 to help provide virtual programming such as family game night, cooking videos, reading time, and more.
+Boys and Girls Club of Western Benton County – $2,500 to help provide virtual programming such as family game night, cooking videos, reading time and more.

 Bright Futures, Siloam Springs School District – $2,000 to help provide healthy snack pack supplies to last kids relying on school provided meals over the weekends.

-Canopy NWA – $2,500 to help provide provision of internet services for three months and a computing device in order to continue to provide online services and English language classes so as not to lose prior progress
+Canopy NWA – $2,500 to help provide internet services for three months and a computing device in order to continue online services and English language classes so as not to lose prior progress.

 Child Care Aware of NWA – $1,500 to help provide cleaning supplies and safety materials to deliver to childcare centers across NWA.

-Community Clinic of NWA – $2,500 to help provide health testing patients for COVID-19 or diagnosing symptoms over the phone for those who cannot come into the building.
-Food may also been provided as patient needs are expressed.
+Community Clinic of NWA – $2,500 to help provide health testing for COVID-19 or diagnosing symptoms over the phone for those who cannot come into the building.
+Food may also be provided as patient needs are expressed.

-Credit Counseling of Arkansas – $2,000 to help in adjusting budget training to address those in emergency situations that now need to be even more stringent with their funds.
+Credit Counseling of Arkansas – $2,000 to help in adjusting budget training to address those in emergency situations who need to be even more stringent with their funds.
 Directing clients in need of extra assistance to other resources.

 Crosslines of McDonald County – $2,500 to help provide food boxes to families in need because of loss of employment during the crisis.